TheBATeam/Batch-WI-FI-Brute-Forcer/README.md

 # Batch-WI-FI-Brute-Forcer
-This project is based upon the trick that, how to hack WI-FI with CMD.
-The main purpose behind, creating wifi hacking tool with cmd tool is to make everyone aware that how easy it is to break a simple password.
+This project is based upon the trick that, **how to hack WI-FI with CMD**.
+The main purpose behind, creating **wifi hacking tool** with cmd tool is to make everyone aware that how easy it is to break a simple password.
 And, motivate them to keep some complex passwords – to keep them protected against it.

 ![](https://i1.wp.com/www.thebateam.org/wp-content/uploads/2020/04/WifiBruteForcer_intro.gif?fit=718%2C561&ssl=1)

 # ABOUT PASSWORD CRACKING WITH CMD
-Some of you may know the concept of Brute Forcing, but I will explain it for the ones who don’t know.
+Some of you may know the concept of **Brute Forcing**, but I will explain it for the ones who don’t know.
 In case, you are already familiar with it – you are free to skip this part (although, you will definitely learn something new from it).

 There are 3 types of attacks: